 From various place names in England which mean "red cliff" in Old English.

-Means "dweller on a narrow pass or hillside" from Old English hraca
+Originally a name for a dweller on a narrow pass or hillside, from Old English hrace

 Means "garlic island", derived from Old English hramsa